doocs/leetcode/solution/1500-1599/1581.Customer Who Visited but Did Not Make Any Transactions/README_EN.md

 | visit_id    | int     |
 | customer_id | int     |
 +-------------+---------+
-visit_id is the primary key for this table.
+visit_id is the column with unique values for this table.
 This table contains information about the customers who visited the mall.
 </pre>